committed to

 Chambon Museum.

-Right and certer right, local headquarters
+Certer and right, local headquarters

 till summer 2005 of Chambon Foundation in the heart of the village,